 Grand Canyon Depot

 Walk by the train depot to see how visitors visited the Grand Canyon 100 years ago and still do.
-It’s made of logs and one of three remaining log depots still in existence.
+It’s made of logs and is one of three remaining log depots.

 The Grand Canyon Railroad is in the station most days from noon to 3 p.m.
 The Grand Canyon Railroad offers daily departures from Williams, Arizona, along Interstate 40.

-Located in the Grand Canyon Village and it’s a separate stop on the blue Village shuttle bus.
+It is located in the Grand Canyon Village, and it’s a separate stop on the Blue Village shuttle bus.

 El Tovar Hotel